noahdotpy/mytoolbox/README.md

 - gts
   - Tracks one version behind the current fedora version
+- stable
+  - Tracks a few weeks behind latest with a more tested kernel
 - latest
   - Tracks current fedora version
-- stable
-  - The same as latest, except with slightly slower kernel updates, using the CoreOS kernel update

 ## Tags